 Some of you might be wondering, “What exactly does it mean to be pre-engaged?”
 We consider pre-engagement to be the period of time when a couple has become seriously interested in pursuing marriage, but they have not yet reached the point of engagement.
 Relationships often go through these stages, in order: meeting; forming interest; dating; courting, ending with a period of deciding if marriage should be pursued; engagement; and then culminating in marriage.
-Pre-engagement is the period of decision; it is the fork in the road between, “Do we go our separate ways?” or “Do we get move forward toward marriage?”
+Pre-engagement is the period of decision; it is the fork in the road between, “Do we go our separate ways?” or “Should we move forward toward marriage?”

 Once couples are engaged, the decision has a sense of finality – with the exception of a few couples who decide it is best to break their engagement.
 Many couples enter into the engagement stage without spending enough time in the pre-engaged, or decision, stage.
 Though it is culturally common for couples to seek counseling only after engagement (called premarital counseling), we have found that the best time for a couple to seek counseling before marriage is during that decision stage.
 This is before the wedding date is selected, the dress is bought, the church is booked, and the invitations have been sent out.
 This is the time when a couple can look at their relationship objectively and realistically without as much emotional cost if they decide to part ways.
 More often than not, once the engagement ring goes on, most couples push through to marriage – even if deep concerns are discovered during their engagement period.

-A pair of terms that are often confused are dating and courting.
+A pair of terms which are often confused are dating and courting.
 Today, many people consider courting to simply be what dating was called a long time ago with either no differences or only a few differences.
 There are similarities in the two, but they are actually quite different stages.
 When a couple is dating, it is a very casual relationship – they are just friends hanging out, getting to know more about each other.
 Starting a couple decades ago, especially in the church culture, this stage has often been unhealthily merged, and lost, with courting.

 Previously, guys and girls could go on dates with three different people in a single weekend and no one thought any ill of them – because people understood that they were not in a committed relationship, but were just getting to know each other.
 In modern days, again – especially in the church culture, once a person goes out with another person a few times (and in some cases, just once), it is implied there is an exclusive commitment between the couple.
 Once people find out Susie and George went to Wendy’s and shared a meal together, the church ladies begin planning her bridal shower.
 Too many young couples have been pushed towards marriage by well-meaning people who offer far more advice than they should.
 Dating should be fun, not full of drama!